Education

 James Klein: Graduate Student at The University of Southern Mississippi Gulf Coast Research Laboratory, Ocean Springs, Mississippi

-James Klein is a master’s student studying coastal sciences under Dr. Eric Powell.
+James Klein studied coastal sciences under Dr. Eric Powell.
 His primary research revolved around modeling Eastern oyster larval performance in the Mississippi Sound and Delaware Bay.
-James hopes to provide insight on how in situ environmental and food conditions influence larval development, survival, and ultimately recruitment limitation and population recovery in the western MS Sound following recent mass mortality events.
-Additionally, James is working with Cape May Salt Oyster Farms (associated with Atlantic Cape Fisheries) in Port Norris, New Jersey, to compare the performance of various triploid oyster genetic lines in novel subtidal aquaculture gear.
-His research will identify oyster lines that exhibit favorable traits for the aquaculture industry and half shell market, such as fast growth, high survivorship, adequate meat content, and uniform shell shape.
+James hopes his research provided insight on how in situ environmental and food conditions influence larval development, survival, and ultimately recruitment limitation and population recovery in the western MS Sound following recent mass mortality events.
+Additionally, James worked with Cape May Salt Oyster Farms (associated with Atlantic Cape Fisheries) in Port Norris, New Jersey, comparing the performance of various triploid oyster genetic lines in novel subtidal aquaculture gear.
+His research identified oyster lines that exhibited favorable traits for the aquaculture industry and half shell market, such as fast growth, high survivorship, adequate meat content, and uniform shell shape.

 Newsletter Article on Internship with Atlantic Capes Fisheries